 Among the wide array of possible floor coverings, hardwood provides some incomparable qualities.
 It’s natural, environmentally friendly, attractive, warm, and easy to maintain—giving any home’s decor a rich and distinctive feel while increasing resale value.
 Hardwood flooring also helps create a healthy home environment by eliminating the allergens associated with dust-trapping carpet.

-Mirage floors in Engineered and Classic technologies can also be sanded and re-stained three to five times, allowing you to change the look of your floor without a complete replacement.
+Mirage floors can also be sanded, with the exception of Lock flooring, allowing you to change the look of your floor without a complete replacement.

 A hardwood floor is made of real wood, while an LVT floor is made of vinyl that imitates the appearance of other types of flooring such as hardwood, ceramic, stone or concrete.